WoodyLinwc/Random-Generator-React-Native/README.md

-A intuitive project that helps you understand a little bit about React Hooks (useState, useEffect)
+A intuitive project that helps you understand a little bit about React Router and React Hooks (useState, useEffect)

 Expo with router
 ```